If you’re here wondering how long does it take for eyelashes to grow back, I’m going to guess that you’re a recent victim of a lash snafu.

 And of course, you can always take action to help your eyelashes grow faster.

 The best way to encourage faster eyelash growth is to apply a daily eyelash serum.
 The best lash growth serums work by extending both the growth phase of your lashes so they grow to longer lengths as well as increasing the number of lashes that sprout.

 They’ll help fill in a sparse lash line a lot quicker (and a lot longer and fuller).

-This is fine if you have dark eyes, but if you have light-colored eyes – you’ll want to go for an eyelash conditioner instead.
+This is fine if you have dark eyes, but if you have light-colored eyes and don’t want to take the risk – you’ll want to go for an eyelash conditioner instead.

 Lash conditioners don’t typically produce the same dramatic eyelash growth as prostaglandin-containing serums do, but they definitely help your lashes grow back longer, thicker and healthier.